aitrika-idealabs/06-SpeechToText/README.md

-Here’s your updated `README.md` file following the requested format:

----

 # 🎙️ Streamlit Speech-to-Text App (Google Cloud)

 A powerful **speech-to-text application** built with Streamlit and Google Cloud Speech-to-Text API.
 It allows users to record audio, transcribe it into text in real-time, and supports multiple languages.
 Perfect for demos, accessibility solutions, and speech analysis projects.